Sticks and stones ……

 At least at the end of the school day, I could go home and escape their nastiness.

-Memories of these moments arose when I first saw an TV showing a young woman being the target of cyberbullying.
+Memories of these moments arose when I first saw an Ad on TV showing a young woman being the target of cyberbullying.
 Unlike me, there is no place for her to hide from the barrage of horror.
 At home, even with her family around, the young student is constantly hit by cruel, threatening words.
 No one is aware of her No one sees the damage.

 Words are weapons ……

 This confronting film highlights how cyberbullying can “creep into a home” and promotes the advocacy organization, Dolly’s Dream established by Dolly’s parents in 2018.
-The film depicts a girl being hit by stones as texts appear on her phone.

 "Everyone who's had social media for over a year has either witnessed, experienced or been a victim or a bully."
 Charlotte McLaverty